Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Lagrangian embeddings and moment-angle manifolds

-in which the vertical and horizontal sequences are exact, $A_P$ is given by~\eqref{aplatt}, and $\Gamma$ takes the $k$th basis element of $\Z^m$ to $\gamma_k$.
-Then the Delzant condition is equivalent to that the composition $\kappa\cdot A_P$ is onto, while the second condition of Theorem~\ref{nembed} is that $\Gamma\cdot\iota$ is onto.
-A simple diagram chase (see also~\cite[Th.~I.2]{pano10}) shows that these two conditions are equivalent. \end{proof}
+in which the vertical and horizontal sequences are exact, the map $A_P$ is given by~\eqref{aplatt}, and $\Gamma$ takes the $k$th basis vector of $\Z^m$ to $\gamma_k$.
+Then the Delzant condition is equivalent to that the composition $\kappa\cdot A_P$ is surjective, while the second condition of Theorem~\ref{nembed} is that $\Gamma\cdot\iota$ is surjective.
+A simple diagram chase (see also~\cite[Theorem~I.2]{pano10}) shows that these two conditions are equivalent. \end{proof}

+\begin{remark} When the polytope $P$ is Delzant, the moment-angle manifold $\zp$ given by intersection of quadrics~\eqref{zquad} coincides with the level set $\mu_P^{-1}(\mb c)$ for the moment map $\mu_P\colon\C^m\to\R^{m-n}$ used in the construction of the Hamiltionian toric manifold $M_P=\mu^{-1}_P(\mb c)/T_P$ via symplectic reduction (see, e.g.~\cite[\S8.2]{bu-pa02}).
+By using this observation, the $H$-minimality result of Theorem~\ref{hmin} in the case of Delzant polytope~$P$ can also be deduced from a result of Dong~\cite[Corollary~2.7]{dong07}. \end{remark}

 Toric topology provides large families of explicitly constructed Delzant polytopes.
 Basic examples include simplices and cubes in all dimensions.
-It is easy to see that the Delzant condition is preserved under several operations on polytopes, such as taking products or cutting vertices of faces by well chosen hyperplanes.
-This is sufficient to show that many important families of polytopes, such as \emph{associahedra} (Stasheff polytopes), \emph{permutahedra}, and general \emph{nestohedra} admit Delzant realisations (see~\cite{buch08} and~\cite{post09}).
+It is easy to see that the Delzant condition is preserved under several operations on polytopes, such as taking products or cutting vertices or faces by well-chosen hyperplanes.
+This is sufficient to show that many important families of polytopes, such as \emph{associahedra} (Stasheff polytopes), \emph{permutahedra}, and general \emph{nestohedra}, admit Delzant realisations (see~\cite{post09} and~\cite{buch08}).